OumaimaFiyarhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv is used to move a file to a new directory rm is for removing a file example betty file rm -rf allows me to delete even directories
+mv is used to move a file to a new directory rm is for removing a file example betty file rm -rf allows me to delete even directories cd .. makes me go to the previous directory